 WAC 388-14A-3115 The notice and finding of financial responsibility is used to set child support when paternity is not an issue.
-(1) A notice and finding of financial responsibility (NFFR) is an administrative notice and finding of financial responsibility (NFFR) is an administrative notice convent by the division of shild support (DCS) that ministrative notice served by the division of child support (DCS) that can become an enforceable order for support, pursuant to RCW 74.20 A.055.
+(1) A notice and finding of financial responsibility (NFFR) is an administrative notice governed by the division of shild support (DCS) that ministrative notice served by the division of child support (DCS) that can become an enforceable order for support, pursuant to RCW 74.20 A.055.